-The members of the Committee shall be appointed annually by the Board.
+The members of the Committee shall be appointed by the Board promptly following the completion of each meeting of unitholders at which members of the Board are elected.
 Each member of the Committee shall serve at the pleasure of the Board until the member resigns, is removed or ceases to be a member of the Board.